-The campaign follows new IET research that found that nearly two-thirds (64%) of British women are considering taking on careers in engineering despite there only being 12% (Engineering UK) currently in industry.
+The campaign followed our research that found nearly two-thirds (64%) of British women were considering taking on careers in engineering despite there only being 12% (Engineering UK) currently in industry.

-When exploring the reasons why the IET led research found that nearly a fifth of women (17%) suggest the disparity in those thinking about pursuing engineering and those who follow through could be down to a lack of visible role models.
-This becomes most evident when considering the 28% of women who don’t think they’re clever enough to consider pursuing a career in engineering.
+When exploring why, we found that nearly a fifth of women (17%) suggested the gap between those thinking about pursuing engineering careers and those who follow through could be down to a lack of visible role models.
+This is even more obvious when you consider the 28% of women who don’t think they’re ‘clever enough’ to consider pursuing a career in engineering.

 Worryingly, outdated visions of the industry could also be contributing, with 18% feeling it’s not suited to their gender, whilst a further 13% are put off by the fear of being discriminated against.

-This can be seen most prominently with nearly half (49%) of the population feeling STEM industries are outwardly sexist.
-STEM careers, however, are valued significantly, with almost a fifth (19%) of the public understanding both the wide range of job opportunities available and the earning potential of an engineering career.
+Most concerning was the finding that nearly half (49%) of the population felt that STEM industries were outwardly sexist!
+STEM careers, however, are really valued with almost a fifth (19%) of the public understanding both the wide range of job opportunities available and the earning potential of an engineering career.

 If you’d like to get involved with future campaigns, drop us a line! email@example.com